 NFL Week 5 picks against the spread: Eagles keep soaring, Patriots bounce back

-NFL Week 5 picks: Eagles keep soaring, Pats bounce back originally appeared on NBC Sports Philadelphia
+NFL Week 5 picks: Eagles keep soaring, Pats bounce back originally appeared on NBC Sports Bayarea

 We've seen plenty of parity across the NFL through the first four games of the 2022 season.